wishabi/jqr-helpers/Readme.md

 * `tab_container` - create a tab container
 * `date_picker_tag` - create a date picker
 * `buttonset` - create a radio button set
+* `quick_radio_set` - create a radio button set FAST - these are not true jQuery UI buttons but they load a heck of a lot faster when you have dozens or hundreds of them.
 * `button_to_external` - create a working `button_to` button inside an existing form (!)
 * `will_paginate_ajax` - create a `will_paginate` interface that uses Ajax to
 replace the paginated contents.